 Born on 29 October 1941 in Auckland, Raymond Hickey suffered an injury to the spinal column in a road accident, leaving him completely paralysed, at the age of twenty-five.
 He spent several years in a number of hospitals, and it was during this time that he made his first attempts at painting.
 In 1990 he was given a scholarship by the Association, becoming an Associate Member in a year and a Regular Member in 2000.

-Raymond Hickey prefers the subjects of the traditional New Zealand landscape, which he depicts in the impressionist style.
-In addition, he likes to paint flowers, portraits and occasionally the sea, mainly using oil and water colour techniques.
-In addition Raymond organises regular exhibitions with local artists from Howick.
+Raymond Hickey prefers the subjects of the traditional New Zealand landscapes, which he depicts in the impressionist style.
+In addition, he likes to paint flowers, portraits and occasionally the sea, mainly using oil and watercolour techniques.
+In addition, Raymond organises regular exhibitions with local artists from Howick.
 Alongside painting, Raymond Hickey is interested in music, composing at his computer, which he occasionally also uses for painting.